giteshgunjal/giteshgunjal.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: gitesh [at] umich [dot] edu
 profile:
   align: right
-  image: prof_pic.jpg
+  image: GiteshGunjal_Masters_Sum23.jpg
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>2407 Stone Road</p>
+    <p>Ann Arbor, Michigan 48105</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am an engineer who loves learn, solve problems and play with robots.
+Currently I am part of the Robotics and Optimization for the Analysis of Human Motion ([ROAHM](http://www.roahmlab.com/)) Lab advised by [Prof. Ram Vasudevan](http://www.roahmlab.com/ram-personal), and am working on perception, including mapping, localization and system identification, with applications for safe motion planning and control.

+I earned my [Masters in Robotics](https://robotics.umich.edu/) from the University of Michigan, Ann Arbor.
+During my masters I explored different fundamental facets of robotics, and was thrilled to understand and notice how they were linked with each other.
+I explored Motion planning, Controls, Optimiation and Mobile Robotics.
+It is interesting for me to see how probability and uncertainty played a important role in perception, planning and control, and am currently pursuing my research in the field.

+My current research interests include Perception, Mapping and Planning.

+Prior to that, I earned my B.Tech in [Mechanical Engineering](https://www.vit.edu/Mechanical/) from Vishwakarma Institute of Technology, Pune, India.
+During my undergraduate years, I was part of a formula student team [Veloce Racing](https://www.linkedin.com/company/team-veloce-racing/?originalSubdomain=in), where we used to build formula style racecars and won various national level competitions.